 Knock’s innovative Home Swap program provides a solution by offering two types of financing:

 - Approval for a new home loan before your old one sells, backed by Knock’s guarantee to purchase the house if it doesn’t sell

 Knock is a nontraditional lender that offers a unique service to homeowners who are buying their next home.
-Its Home Swap program allows you to get approved for a mortgage before your old home sells — which most lenders won’t do, due to limits on borrowers’ debt-to-income ratios.
+With Knock Home Swap, you can get approved for a mortgage before your old home sells — which most lenders won’t do, due to limits on borrowers’ debt-to-income ratios.

 Knock can do this because it offers homeowners a backup offer.
 If your home doesn’t sell on the open market, there’s still a guarantee that you can sell it directly to Knock.

 Knock also offers financial assistance to help homeowners cover the many costs of moving.
-If approved, you can receive an interest-free bridge loan that can cover:
+If approved, you’ll receive an interest-free bridge loan that can be used to cover: